-To understand how fringe habitats and other land use areas, such as plantations and riverine belts are utilized by wildlife populations.
+To understand how fringe habitats and other land use areas, such as edge habitats of PA’s, plantations and riverine belts are utilized by wildlife populations.

 Research of dispersal routes of subadults of selected species and their land use patterns.

-The eventual protection of important forest connections – the ridge forest in the montane zone area above 6000 ft., and above the tea plantation zone - is the current focal point of this project.
+The eventual protection of important forest corridors as connections – the ridge forest in the montane zone area above 6000 ft., and above the tea plantation zone is a focal point.